 Our laboratory (Miyazaki Group) had supported the nano-satellite development project, and supports a design project "CESS" now (The nano-satellite development project is supported by Prof. Yamazaki's Group.
 You can see the detail of the nano-satellite development project at the website of Prof. Yamazaki's group)

 CESS(Cutting-Edge Space Structure Systems) is a student design group that has been establshed since April, 2017.
 It was called "Cutting-Edge Space Systems" at first, but it was renamed "Cutting-Edge Space Structure Systems" and joined the Aerospace Lab.

+The objective of CESS is to propose a cuttinge-edge space systems.
 The proposal of novel gossamer space structure such as solar sail, self-deployable starahde, and membrane space solar power system is one of the prior projects in CESS.

-Nano-Satellite Development Project
+(Former Nano-Satellite Development Project)

 Our laboratory/Satellite Lab has launched three satellites and is developing one satellite.
 You can see the overview of each satellite if you click the satellite name in the table below.